fact-project/shifthelper/docs/convince_us.md

 # How is it running?

-Shifthelper is running in one of two places:

- * Either the Rancher cloud at TU Dortmund (https://shifthelper.app.tu-dortmund.de/)
- * Or on a desktop PC at ETH Zurich (https://ihp-pc41.ethz.ch/)
+SH is running on host off the island of La Palma.
+In the past it was running either on a host at ETH or at TU Dortmund.
+The process was relocated when one of the two locations had to be shut down for maintenance.
+In the future a high availablity host is planed to be used.

-The shifhelper runs two processes in supervised containers which get restatred when they crash ([Docker container](https://www.docker.com/)):
+The shifhelper runs two processes in supervised containers which get restarted when they crash ([Docker container](https://www.docker.com/)):

  * shifthelper
  * webinterface